72nd Helicopter Squadron

 The 72nd Helicopter Squadron is an inactive United States Air Force unit.
 It was last active as a flight, then as a squadron from 1991 to 1995 at Langley Air Force Base, Virginia, where it provided light transport and assisted with search and rescue operations.

 The squadron was first activated as the 72nd Liaison Squadron.
-After training in the United States with various liaison aircraft, it deployed to the North African Theater of Operations, mostly supporting ground army units.
-It earned an Army Meritorious Unit Commendation for its wartime service.
+After training in the United States with various liaison aircraft, the unit initially deployed to North Africa but did not receive any aircraft until arriving in Italy in July 1944, mostly liaison and courier services for the Fifth Army.
+Two flights of the squadron were transferred to Southern France in August and attached to the Seventh Army.
+The 72nd eventually earned an Army Meritorious Unit Commendation for its wartime service.
 It briefly served in the occupation of Germany, before returning to the United States for inactivation.
 The squadron was again active from 1946 to 1949.

 History

 World War II

 The squadron was first activated in April 1943 at New Cumberland Army Air Field, Pennsylvania, where it was assigned to the 26th Reconnaissance Group.
 Two months later, it moved to join the 26th at Reading Army Air Field, Pennsylvania.
 It was equipped with a variety of liaison aircraft, including the Stinson L-1 Vigilant, Piper L-4 Cub, Stinson L-5 Sentinel and Interstate L-6 Cadet.
 It was also assigned a few obsolete Douglas RA-24 Banshee dive bombers.
 In July, it moved to Camp Mackall Army Air Field, North Carolina, where it was soon reassigned to the I Air Support Command.
 The unit completed its training at several bases in the Southeastern United States.
 It then staged at Camp Patrick Henry and sailed from Norfolk, Virginia for the North African Theater of Operations aboard the USS General W. A. Mann (AP-112) in April 1944.

 The squadron arrived in Oran, Algeria, its first station in the Mediterranean, on 14 June 1944.
 It re-equipped with L-5s and moved to Italy, where it began combat operations and preparation for Operation Dragoon, the invasion of southern France.
 The squadron moved to Saint-Tropez, France on 19 August 1944, five days after the initial amphibious assault. it moved north with Seventh Army, providing courier and light reconnaissance support.
 By V-E Day, the squadron was located in Augsburg Airfield, and briefly served with the occupation forces.

 The squadron returned to the United States without personnel or equipment in August 1945, initially to the 3rd Air Force Assembly and Processing Station at Drew Field, Florida.
 In September, it moved to Muskogee Army Air Field, Oklahoma, where it began to be manned and equipped with L-5G aircraft.
 In November, it relocated to Marshall Field, Kansas, where it flew observation and visual reconnaissance missions for the Cavalry School.
 It moved to Brooks Field, Texas in October 1946 and was inactivated there in December.